Why is it so important to socialise a puppy?

 As a dog owner, you will want the best for your puppy and helping her to socialise is the first step towards a happy pooch.

-As tempting as it may be to protect your young dog from the noisy hustle-bustle of the outside environment and let her ‘come around in her own time’ knowing how to socialise a puppy will make for a confident, well-rounded dog, but also a happy owner.
+As tempting as it may be to protect your young dog from the noisy hustle-bustle of the outside environment and let her ‘come around in her own time,’ knowing how to socialise a puppy will not only make for a confident, well-rounded dog, but also a happy owner.

 8 Tips On How To Socialise A Puppy (Quickly & Easily)

 The best time to introduce your new puppy to the world of humans, places and other animals is between eight to twelve weeks.